Coronavirus: Foreign students on online courses are denied visas to Germany | DW | 14.08.2020

 Read more: Why Germany needs more international students

-"This is another bureaucratic hurdle [for foreign students]," said Green member of the German parliament Kai Gehring, at whose request the information was shared.
+"This is another bureaucratic hurdle [for foreign students]," said Greens member of the German parliament Kai Gehring, at whose request the information was shared.

 Yann Werner Prell, who works with South Korean students in Germany, pointed out other failings of the decision.